andremun/bbob_cornn_isa_telo/CONFIGURATION.md

 # Configuration Guide

-All tuneable parameters and path definitions live in two files that mirror each other:
+All tunable parameters and path definitions live in two files that mirror each other:

 - **`cornn/config.py`** — read by all Python scripts